-Section 16.
+Section 4617.
 Capital Improvement Plans/Funding.
 The annual Capital Improvement Plan shall follow the same cycle as the Operating Budget.
 As part of the annual capital budget process, the City shall update its short and long range capital improvement plans.
 For the three-year short term plan, projects include any projected incremental operating costs for programmed facilities.
 The long range plan extends for an additional seven years, for a complete plan that includes ten years.
 Short-term plan projects must be fully funded, with corresponding resources identified.
 As part of a concerted effort to reduce debt levels and improve financial flexibility, the City shall pursue pay-as-you-go capital funding where possible.

-Section 17.
+Section 1718.
 Expenditures.
 Within the limitation of public service needs, statutory requirements and contractual commitments expenditures included in the operating budget shall represent the most cost efficient method to deliver services to the citizens of Corpus Christi.
-Efforts to identify the most cost efficient method of service delivery shall continue during the fiscal year after the operating budget is adopted and may be implemented during the fiscal year as necessary and of benefit to the public."
+Efforts to identify the most cost efficient method of service delivery shall continue during the fiscal year after the operating budget is adopted and may be implemented during the fiscal year as necessary and of benefit to the public.

-Section 18.
-Zero Based Budgeting type of process.
-To prepare the City's operating budget, the City shall utilize a Zero Based Budgeting type of process.
-The staff shall be accountable for utilizing a Zero Based Budgeting type of process comprehensively for all department budgets.
+Section 1819.
+ZeroZero-Based Budgeting type of type of process.
+To prepare the City's operating budget, the City shall utilize a Zero

+Zero-Based Budgeting type of type of process.
+The staff shall be accountable for utilizing a ZeroZero-Based Budgeting type of type of process comprehensively for all department budgets.